slothdev/UCI_HAR_Analysis/README.md

 1. `run_analysis()` firsts retrieves the data from the [Original Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) if it is not already in the script working directory, and unzips it when it is.

 2. The required files are then read in from the dataset by `run_analysis()`.
-Since means are to be calculated for all Mean and Standard Deviation mesaurements for every subject and actvity, eight raw files are required for this analysis as follows:
+Since means are to be calculated for all Mean and Standard Deviation measurements for every subject and actvity, eight raw files are required for this analysis as follows:

     Filename            | Description
     --------------------|-----------